Skip to main content

 1. Extract ProVerif code from formal-proofs/ directory

-2. Extract Rust code from signal-protocol-core/src/ or src/rust/ directory
+2. Extract Rust code from src/rust/ directory

 3. Compare line-by-line for correspondence